sameer9j/DS_5559/README.md

   - sample3 (1).csv.zip: Contains processed token table for 10k sample blog posts from F4 processing
   - sampleorig.csv: Contains sampled unprocessed corpus of 10k blog posts.
 Also includes some author metadata.
   - vocab.csv: Contains vocab table from F4 processing
+  - Note: we attempted to write the tfidf table to csv, but the file was over 11gb and could not be finished due to the size of our AWS instance.
+If necessary we can try again to generate this csv, but for now, we are hoping the printed out head of the tfidf table in the GenderF4 notebook will suffice.